 And The Fig is truly one of a kind.
 “She’s just so high-energy and will do anything you ask her to do.
 She just loves life and wakes up with a smile on her face and is ready to go.”

-The AKC Diving Dogs Challenge participants making a splash!
-The AKC Diving Dogs Challenge is taking place February 24-25 in Glendale, AZ.
-Stay tuned for ESPN broadcast information!
+The AKC Diving Dogs Challenge participants are making a splash!
+The event took place February 24-25 in Glendale, AZ.
+Catch all of the action on Thursday July 4 at 7:00pm ET on ESPN!